 USU's Counseling and Psychological Services (CAPS) provides confidential mental health services and same-day crisis appointments to students.

 USU's Mind-Body Bridging Clinic provides individual therapeutic sessions focused on Mind-Body Bridging, a practice that helps build self- and emotional-regulation skills and enhance overall mental health.
 This clinic is available to both students and employees via self-referral or through CAPS or SAAVI referral.

 If you experienced a sexual assault or relationship violence, a medical professional can treat injuries, even those you may not be able to see, including sexually transmitted infections.
 Consider seeing a medical professional right away to take care of your health.

-Students at other Statewide Campuses should visit a local health care provider.
+- Students at other statewide campuses and USU employees should visit a local health care provider.

 If you are not a Logan campus student or employee, review the Community Resources map below to learn where you can get a sexual assault forensic exam.

 Whether or not you want to pursue the Office of Equity grievance process, you may receive supportive measures, such as academic accommodations or changes to on-campus housing, class, or work schedules.

 USU offers amnesty for drug and alcohol policy violations of the Student Code when a student reports an incident of sexual misconduct, whether they experienced or witnessed it.
 For example, if you experience or witness sexual assault and report it to the Title IX Coordinator, you will not get in trouble for a student code violation such as underage drinking or having alcohol on campus.
 Students who participate as a witness in a sexual misconduct grievance process are also granted amnesty, though they may be encouraged to participate in health education.